 The Carnival of Venice is as much a state of mind as it is of live theater, masked balls and spectacle.
 Venetians and tourists have been part of these celebrations for centuries cloaking their identity and social status (and probably behaviour) from the public behind masks and costumes.
 So although it has become very popular attracting tens of thousands of day visitors there still remains a feeling of authenticity, notwithstanding a visitor asking if Venice was built before or after Disneyland.

 ♦ It may become extremely crowded around Saint Marks Square between 9:30 am till 5pm when the day visitors are present.
 As an example, on the first Sunday of Carnival we became completely trapped by the crowd for 1.5 hours in a side street off St Mark’s Square as we returned from a regatta fig1, at the Ponte di Rialto, for the “flight of the Angel”; which in the end we never got to see.
 By the way the “flight of the Angel” celebrates the high wire performance of a 16th century Turkish acrobat and his slide down a rope from the bell tower to present a floral tribute to the Doge.

-♦ The carnival provides models to parade in mask and costume to set the atmosphere and encourage others to dress up.
-In 2009 the models posed at dawn for photographs along the Grand Canal foreshores in front of St Mark’s square figs2-3.
+♦ The carnival provides models to parade in mask and costume to set the atmosphere and encourage others to dress up, and to pose at dawn for photographs along the Grand Canal foreshores in front of St Mark’s square figs2-3.

 ♦ On the first Sunday of the carnival, there is a procession of the 12 Maries (young women),where musicians, flag bearers, drummers and people acting as aristocrats and peasants are dressed in medieval costumes.
 The procession starts at San Pietro di Casteello church at 2:30pm and proceeds along the foreshores of the Grand Canal to St Marks Square.